 To use Disk Management tool, type compmgmt.msc in Run and click Disk Management in the left pane.
 Any disk or partition that is missing a drive letter will show up, and you only have to right click it for Properties and then allot it an alphabetical letter.

-Use SMART Status of the Disk Drive to Assess its Health
+SMART Status Feature to Assess Disk Health

 The next step is to clean the contacts and corroded points on the circuit board and the cables.
-Further still, try other data and power cables and see if they make any difference.
+Further, still, try other data and power cables and see if they make any difference.

-Connect Hard Disk as Secondary Drive
+Connect as Secondary Drive

 If however, the external disk is the one you are troubleshooting, make sure to swap the USB cables just in case.
 Some USB cables don’t usually supply voltage enough to power up the drive.